openshift/enhancements/enhancements/cluster-logging/cluster-logging-es-rollover-data-design.md

 #### Assumptions

 * ClusterLogging will expose the minimal needed set of the Elasticsearch CR rollover policy management API in order to achieve the previously described goals
-* ClusterLogging will manage rollover as Elasticsearch index management is either restricted by Elastic licensing or not available in the opensource version of OpenDistro
+* ClusterLogging will manage rollover as Elasticsearch index management is either restricted by Elastic licensing or not available in the opensource version of OpenDistro (OpenDistro [Index Management](https://github.com/opendistro-for-elasticsearch/index-management/releases/tag/alpha-rc1) requires Elasticsearch 7.x and higher)
 * Security will be addressed by using the OpenDistro security plugin and document level security (DLS).
 Details TBD.

 #### Data Model